-- what steps s/he intends to take to address the concern; - how s/he will communicate with the employee during and at the end of the process; and - that a written response will be sent out within ten working days. - that their identity will be protected as far as possible, but should the investigation into the concern require the employee to be named as the source of the information, that this will be discussed with the employee before their name is disclosed; - that the Trust will do all that it can to protect the employee from discrimination and/or victimisation; - that the matter will be taken seriously and investigated immediately; and - that if the employee's concern, though raised in good faith, is not confirmed by the investigation, no punitive action will be taken against them.
+- what steps they intend to take to address the concern; - how they will communicate with the employee during and at the end of the process.
+It should be noted that the need for confidentiality may prevent the school giving the employee specific details of any necessary investigation or any necessary disciplinary action taken as a result; - that a written response will be sent out within ten working days. - that their identity will be protected as far as possible, but should the investigation into the concern require the employee to be named as the source of the information, that this will be discussed with the employee before their name is disclosed; - that the Trust will do all that it can to protect the employee from discrimination and/or victimisation; - that the matter will be taken seriously and investigated immediately; and - that if the employee's concern, though raised in good faith, is not confirmed by the investigation, no punitive action will be taken against them.